 15. Statements to be furnished by licensees

-(1) Every person, society, body or association who or which collects or receives or before the passing of this Act collected or received any money or goods for any charitable purpose shall at the time or times when required by the Minister, submit to the Minister an audited account setting out the money and goods so collected or received and a statement of particulars of the manner in which the same have been dealt with.

-(2) The accounts of all persons, societies, bodies or associations referred to in the next preceding subsection shall be audited by a person approved by the Minister.

-(3) Every person, society, body or association who or which contravenes or fails to comply with the provisions of this section shall be guilty of an offence and liable to a penalty not exceeding $100.
+(1) In this section —

+collection records means —

+(a) accounts setting out the money and goods collected or received by the collector for a charitable purpose; and

+(b) statements setting out the way the money and goods collected or received by the collector have been dealt with;

+collector means a person, society, body, or association that collects or receives money or goods for a charitable purpose.

+(2) A collector must keep collection records and retain them for 7 years after the end of the financial year to which they relate.

+Penalty for this subsection: a fine of $5 000.

+(3) The Commissioner may require in writing that a collector, within a specified time —

+(a) give the Commissioner a copy of, or access to, the collection records of the collector; or

+(b) have the collection records of the collector audited by an auditor approved by the Commissioner and give the Commissioner a copy of, or access to, the audited collection records.

+(3A) A collector must comply with a requirement under subsection (3).

+Penalty for this subsection: a fine of $5 000.

+(3B) Without limiting section 12(2), the Commissioner may impose conditions relating to giving the Commissioner collection records.

-(4) When any society, body, or association is liable to any such penalty every member of the committee or governing body thereof or (if there is no committee or governing body thereof) every member of the society, body or association shall be severally liable to the penalty unless he proves that the offence was committed without his knowledge or without his consent.
+(4) When any society, body, or association is liable to a penalty under subsection (2) or (3A), every member of the committee or governing body thereof or (if there is no committee or governing body thereof) every member of the society, body or association shall be severally liable to the penalty unless he proves that the offence was committed without his knowledge or without his consent.

 [Section 15 amended: No. 55 of 1947 s.
 4; No. 113 of 1965 s.
-8.]
+8; No. 25 of 2019 s.
+16.]

 16. Transfers of moneys